hashgraph/hedera-mirror-node/docs/design/nft.md

 ## Purpose

-NFTs allow users to create tokens that are indivisible, ensuring that each token is unique.
+NFTs allow users to create tokens that each have unique data and can be individually tracked.
 This document explains how the mirror node can be updated to add support for NFTs.

 ## Goals